-The skills covered in the Glacier Travel module in the lectures and practice sessions can be applied during the training trips in January, February, and March (refer to the schedule below).
+The skills covered in the Glacier Travel module in the lectures and practice sessions can be applied during the training trips in January, February, and March (schedule for 2022 will be finalized in September 2021).
 To complete HAMS , students must also complete a co-requisite module, HAMS Basic Ice Climbing; they must participate in an Expedition Camping and Couloir Climbing weekend in the spring; they must have climbed at least three Colorado snow couloirs; and they must participate on a high peak expedition trip, typically Mt.
 Rainier.

 All HAMS Senior Instructors have been on multiple expeditions to climb high, glaciated peaks – learn from those who have been there!

 This is not a school for beginners!
 HAMS students should have rock, snow, and anchor experience: i.e., you must be proficient with climbing knots, belaying, rappelling, navigation, crampon and ice ax technique, self-arrest, glissading, and ascending a rope.
 Most importantly, you must have proficiency climbing hard-snow couloirs, setting snow anchors, walking in crampons, executing a self arrest, and tying all relevant knots.

 The formal pre-requisites for admission to HAMS are: